jih332/SAT_Solver/README.md

 learn: 51times in 402ms
 makeDecision: 272times in 12919ms`
 ~~~~
 shows that when there're many variables, makeDecision() could be expensive, and the time of calling it is much more than conflicts encountered.
 Hence, we may use heap sort to maintain a copy of literal_scores in descending order, then update it only a conflict has happened.
-By the way, the performance of assigning decision value by randomly choosing from 0 and 1 is pretty unstable.
-Trying to get rid of it.

 ----